weaveworks/service/README.md

 ### Build

-[The CI system](https://circleci.com/gh/weaveworks/service) will make images availible to remote clusters, by pushing them to our private remote repository (Quay).
+[The CI system](https://circleci.com/gh/weaveworks/service) will make images available to remote clusters, by pushing them to our private remote repository (Quay).
 You can push images manually, but for production we prefer to use images built in CI from the master branch.